clw895/TwilioIntegrationDemo/README.md

 # Project Title

-This project is an intro to Twilio project.
-It contains an ASP.NET Core Blazor and a Web API project
+This project is a walkthrough of how to use Twilio with ASP.NET Core.
+It uses Twilio across 3 different branches

+- twilio - This code contains a ContosoCrafts project which uses Twilio SMS to share products
+- whatsapp - This code contains a ContosoCrafts project which uses Twilio & Whatsapp to share products
+- autopilot - This code contains a ContosoCrafts project and Twilio Autopilot schema file which allows uses to order products via Twilio Autopilot, SMS, Whatsapp and smart devices

 ## Getting Started